How much grant money should I ask for?

 I have additional questions.
 Is there someone I can talk to?

 Yes!
-You can reach the Seasongood intern at 513-721-2180 ext.
+You can reach the Seasongood Foundation at 513-721-2180 ext.
 103, or you can send an email by filling out the “Contact” form on our website.
-If you have a question the intern cannot assist you with, he/she will refer you to our Executive Secretary.